PrzemyslawSarnacki/FurnitureService/README.md

 # FurnitureService
 Fullstack web app made with use of React (frontend) and Django (backend).

-Live demo of only frontend part of project is at : https://przemyslawsarnacki.github.io/FurnitureService/
+Live demo of only frontend part of project is available [here](https://przemyslawsarnacki.github.io/FurnitureService/)

 Landing Page: